 If the certificates are in your possession, mail them to Williams with a Stock/Bond Power (pdf).

-.
-If the certifcates are for more shares than you wish to give, please see instructions under Split Certificate below.
+- If the certificates are for more shares than you wish to give, please see instructions under Split Certificate below.

-.
-Send a securities_transmittal (pdf) to the office recited below.
+- Send a securities_transmittal_2020 (pdf) to the office cited below.

 The gift value of the securities is the mean of the high and low price on the date one of the following occurs: